Please enter a valid 5-digit zip code!

 Look for an HVAC company that employs skilled technicians with the necessary training and licenses.
 In all states, HVAC contractors need to obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
 This certification is required for any individual who helps "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 Contractors must pass an exam (the type of exam depends on the type of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled at the state level.

-Make sure you understand the details of your project before it begins.
-If HVAC repairs are required, have your provider specify which parts need replacement and why.
+Make sure you know the details of your project before starting.
+When getting HVAC repairs, have your provider specify which parts need replacement and why.
 Confirm that your technician will clean and test the entire system after the repair to verify that everything works.
 When replacing your HVAC system, ask your installation company to provide details on the new energy efficiency, brand, model, estimated installation time, and features.
-Before signing a contract, make sure you understand how your provider will properly size the new unit for your home and what the cost will be.
+Before signing a contract, make sure you understand the process your provider will use to select the correctly sized system for your home and what the cost will be.

-You should have your HVAC system inspected twice annually.
-After the inspection, your technician will inform you what services are required.
-You should also have your system inspected if you notice new issues such as unusual smells, strange noises, or leaks.
-If your home has ductwork, it should be inspected every few years.
+Normally, you should have your HVAC system inspected twice a year.
+After an inspection, your HVAC technician will tell you what, if any, services are required.
+You should also have your system inspected and serviced if you start to notice any issues, such as strange noises, unusual smells, or leaks.
+If your home has ductwork, it should be serviced every few years.

 You can save energy during the summer by reducing the amount of power your HVAC system uses to keep your home cool.
-Keep your thermostat temperature as close to the outside temperature as you can, and try to avoid making drastic changes in temperature all at once.
-Keep your roof in good shape and seal any window or door leaks to help keep cool air in.
+Set your thermostat as close to the outside temperature as you can, and avoid making drastic changes in temperature all at once.
+Keep your roof in good shape and seal any door or window leaks to help keep cool air in.
 Similarly, ensure that your attic is well ventilated to avoid trapping excess heat in your home.

-Generally, whole-system HVAC installation or replacement takes between one and three days.
-Installing or replacing a furnace or air conditioning unit can take as little as half a day or as much as two days.
-The exact amount of time will depend on factors like the size of your house, how easily accessible different parts of the system are, and whether your technician finds any problems.
+Generally, whole-system HVAC installation or replacement takes one to three days.
+Installing or replacing a furnace or air conditioning unit may take anywhere from a few hours up to two days.
+The exact amount of time will depend on things like the size of your home, how easily accessible different sections are, and whether your technician discovers any problems.

 For a 2,000-square-foot home, you need around 2.5 to 5 tons of air conditioning capacity.
 In East Hemet, you'll probably want to purchase a unit on the higher end of this range.
 If your home is larger than 1,000 square feet, central air is likely to be more effective for cooling than window units.

-Normally, HVAC financing is through a third-party lender.
-If your HVAC company doesn't offer these options, you could consider taking out your own loan.
-Be sure to speak with your HVAC company and a financial advisor to determine what options are available and appropriate for your situation.
+Normally, HVAC financing is provided by a third-party lender.
+If your HVAC company doesn't offer these options, you may consider taking out a loan on your own.
+Be sure to speak with your HVAC company and a financial advisor to learn what options are available to you and appropriate for your situation.